 Now, saving money is easier said than done, especially if you’re on a low income.
 But it’s not mission impossible.
 In fact, it’s possible to build a decent emergency fund by saving little and often.
 Over time, it all adds up!
 For example, by saving £50 a month, you’ll have £600 in your account after just one year.
 And if you’re serious about building an emergency fund, then try to treat savings like any other monthly bills, and consider setting up a Direct Debit or a standing order so your money leaves your account just after payday and you’re not tempted to splash the cash.

 Think about the long-term

 When you’re in a good position financially, it could be a good idea to start planning for the long-term.
 Start by listing your goals.
 Where do you see yourself in 10 or 20 years?
 And how will you achieve these goals?

-One way to bring your long-term goals to life would be to invest.
-Saving could also be an option, but with interest rates falling below the inflation rate, your money may not grow as much as it could, and it may even lose purchasing power over time.
+One way to bring your long-term goals to life could be to invest or save your money.
+When interest rates fall below the rate of inflation, your money may not grow as much as it could, and it may even lose purchasing power over time.
 That means your savings may not be worth as much as they used to.
 So, if you’re looking for potentially inflation-beating returns, investing could be worth a look.